tmobile/opensource/content/blog/posts/introducing-kardio.md

 The Kardio home page has a responsive user interface and displays below features:

 * *Counters:*
-    Display Total Transactions, Current Requests per Second, Total Containers Run, Current Running Containers, Number of services running and Uptime in percentage on all Mesos and K8s Clusters individually and combined.
+    Display Total Transactions (http requests), Current Requests per Second, Total Containers Run, Current Running Containers, Number of services running and Uptime in percentage on all clusters individually and combined.

-        o	Application components list the applications deployed in the environment, and the number of services and containers running for each application.
+    *Application components* list the applications deployed in the environment, and the number of services and containers running for each application.

-        o	Service Component lists provide platform information (Kubernetes/Mesos) and real-time data of each service if available in Prometheus.
+    *Service Component* lists provide platform information and real-time data of each service if available in Prometheus.

 * *Dashboard:*